Socially Responsible Investing

 Socially responsible investing (SRI) and environmental, social & governance (ESG) investing involves choosing to invest in the causes that you care the most about.
 So what does that look like for you?

-Is it supporting companies with female leadership in the workplace and those that give back to their local community?
+Is it supporting companies with diverse leadership in the workplace and those that give back to their local community?

 Or